rondevera/jslintmate/README.markdown

 ### TextMate 2 ###

-While TextMate 2 is in development, installation is [temporarily a bit more involved][textmate 2 bundles]:
+**Installation:** While TextMate 2 is in development, installation is [temporarily a bit more involved][textmate 2 bundles]:

 1. [Download JSLintMate.tmbundle][download] and unzip it.